Finchley: Sports

 The local football team Old Finchleians (nicknamed the OFs) formed in 1901 who play home games at The Old Finchleians Memorial Ground in Southover and are members of the Southern Amateur League.

 Wingate & Finchley plays in the premier division of the Isthmian league.
 The club was formed in 1991 following the merger between Finchley Football Club (est. 1874) and Wingate Football Club (est. 1946).
 Although the club is sometimes incorrectly perceived to be exclusively Jewish, it is open to people of every religion and ethnic background.
-Wingate & Finchley play home games at Summers Lane, N12.
+Wingate & Finchley play home games at Summers Lane.

 The local rugby team is Finchley RFC.
 Finchley Cricket Club (founded 1832), plays in the Middlesex premier league, at Arden Field, East End Road, N3.
 Finchley golf club on Frith Lane was designed by five-times Open Champion James Braid.
-Ken Brown, Ryder Cup player and BBC presenter, described it as "The best presented golf course for club play that I have seen in years".

 Finchley Victoria Bowls and Croquet Club, with two greens and a modern clubhouse in Victoria Park, offers lawn bowls, croquet and pétanque facilities in the summer and year-round social activities.

 Public services

-Veolia Water Central Limited, formerly Three Valleys Water, supplies Finchley's water; the area is in the southeast corner of the company's water supply area.
+Veolia Water Central Limited, formerly Three Valleys Water, supplies Finchley's water; the area is in the south-east corner of the company's water supply area.
 EDF Energy Networks is the Distribution network operator licensed to distribute electricity from the transmission grid to homes and businesses in Finchley.

 Finchley Memorial Hospital, on Granville Road, North Finchley, was a small NHS hospital administered by NHS Barnet, a primary care trust.
 Built with local donations in 1908 it was originally Finchley Cottage Hospital, renamed and expanded after the First World War as a war memorial.
 A modern new hospital on adjacent land opened in September 2012; the old hospital buildings were demolished.

 London Ambulance Service responds to medical emergencies in Finchley.
 Policing in Finchley is by the Metropolitan Police Service.
 Statutory emergency fire service is by London Fire Brigade, which has a station on Long Lane.